BUS338 Forecasting

 About this course

 This course is a broad introduction into forecasting.
 It employs statistical models, decision rules and programming skills to address selected business problems.
 The course discusses types of forecasting problems and forecastability as well as types of forecasts (point, interval, density) and their optimality under different loss functions.
 It introduces a number of forecasting methods ranging from simple exponential smoothing to advanced automated algorithms and presents best practices such as forecast averaging.
-Forecast evaluation and comparison coupled with identification of superior forecasts is also covered.
+Forecast evaluation and comparison coupled with identification of superior forecasts are also covered.

 Our purpose is to acquire practical forecasting skills based on a sound understanding of statistical and decision-theoretic principles and stylized facts of business data.
-Teaching combines lectures, practical exercise sessions and independent group work on mandatory assignments.
+Teaching combines lectures, exercise sessions and independent group work on mandatory assignments.

 Learning outcome